akinsho/toggleterm.nvim/README.md

 This plugin must be explicitly enabled by using `require("toggleterm").setup{}`

-Setting the key to use for toggling the terminal(s) will setup mappings for _insert, normal and terminal_ modes If you prefix the mapping with a number that particular terminal will be opened.
+Setting the _open_mapping_ key to use for toggling the terminal(s) will setup mappings for _normal_ mode If you prefix the mapping with a number that particular terminal will be opened.

+If you set the _insert_mappings_ key to true, the mapping will also take effect in insert mode.

+However you will not be able to use a count with the open mapping in terminal and insert modes.
+You can create buffer specific mappings to exit terminal mode and then use a count with the open mapping.
+Check *Terminal window mappings* for an example of how to do this.

 **NOTE**: Please ensure you have set `hidden` in your neovim config, otherwise the terminals will be discarded when closed.